cetusfinance/cetusfinance.github.io/_posts/gav/2016-11-17-It-all-started-in-2007.md

 So what challenges did this introduce?
 Firstly we needed to account for this basis with a more complex setup.
-A book of mixed USD interest rate derivatives now needed separate curves for the various LIBOR tenors (1m, 3m, 6m and 12m at least) and more than likely a curve for discounting under a standard CSA (a curve for the Federal Funds effective rate).
+A book of mixed USD interest rate derivatives now needed separate curves for the various LIBOR tenors (1m, 3m, 6m and 12m at least) and more than likely a curve for discounting under a standard [CSA](https://en.wikipedia.org/wiki/Credit_Support_Annex) (a curve for the Federal Funds effective rate).

 So that’s at least five times the work but really not so hard, right?
 Well it would be if the market quoted and traded fixed-for-float swaps for each tenor/curve, but they don’t.
-But that’s also relatively easy to overcome if you solve for the 3m curve first (where fixed-for-float swaps and other instruments which uniquely define the curve exist) then use the result to solve for the other curves where only basis swaps vs. 3m exist.
+But that’s also relatively easy to overcome if you solve for the 3m curve first (where fixed-for-float swaps and other instruments which uniquely define the curve exist) then use the result to solve for the other curves where the benchmark instruments are basis swaps for given LIBOR tenor againt 3m LIBOR.
 So then we just solve for the 3m curve like we did before and it all falls into place?

 ![Cause and Effect](/images/itallstarted/balls.jpg)